 Our ranking system isn’t so precise that we can tell you, say, #22 is definitely two rankings better than #24.
 Instead, we are listing 10 top undergraduate programs in alphabetical order, followed by best schools for eight specialties, two for each category, listed alphabetically by specialty.

-Best Undergraduate Business Schools in 2020
+Best Undergraduate Business Schools

 Freeman College of Management